dergigi/dergigi.github.io/collections/bitcoin/_posts/2019-07-23-the-world-is-waking-up-to-bitcoin.markdown

 The point made by Rep. Patrick McHenry is worth reiterating:

-> "There is no capacity to kill Bitcoin.
+> There is no capacity to kill Bitcoin.
 Even the Chinese with their
 > firewall and their extreme intervention in their society could not
 > kill Bitcoin. \[...\] My point here is: You can't kill Bitcoin."
 >